alessio-severi/alessio-severi/README.md

 I am the creator of [ChoraX](https://chorax.it/), a personal project where I publish software work and technical content centered on code, logic and computational thinking.

-Working with Java, Python, C and C#, with additional experience in PHP.
+Working with Java, Python, C and C#, with additional experience in PHP and MySQL.
 My main interests include desktop software, algorithmic design, structured programming and projects with a strong logical core.

 ## What I build
 - Logic-driven software projects